Skip to Main Content

 Staying connected beyond cell towers

-Remote shoots often mean no cell service, unreliable internet, and challenges coordinating between base camp and shooting positions.
-Professional communication systems ensure safety and production coordination.
+Remote shoots often mean no cell service, unreliable internet, and challenges setting up between base camp and shooting positions.
+Pro comms kit make sure safety and production planning.

-• Test all communication equipment before departing to location
+• Test all communication gear before leaving to location

-• Consider satellite solutions for critical connectivity needs
+• Consider satellite solutions for key connectivity needs

 • Plan for emergency communication independent of production systems